 Provide the equations on which the recommendation for the retained portion of the total catch OFL is to be based.

 Include recommendations for FOFL, OFL total catch, and the retained catch portion of the OFL for the coming year.
 List the OFLs by sector (retained catch, discard in the directed fishery, bycatch in other crab fisheries, the groundfish fishery, etc.), where appropriate.
+Explicitly state the metric used for the OFL, i.e., whether it is males only, all crab, or catch and discards, etc.

 G. Calculation of the ABC